 5 – Paint.NET:

 Paint.NET is a free download and an extremely feature-rich addition to our list of programs similar to Pixlr.
-It was conceived as an online version of Windows’s default Paint application, but has now evolved into a complex yet easy-to-use one.
+It was conceived as an online version of Windows’s default Paint application but has now evolved into a complex yet easy-to-use one.
 Support for layers is one of its most distinguishing factors, while its other important attributes include unlimited undo, special effects and a variety of powerful tools.
 This free software moreover, comes with support for plugins that are created by its maker as well as members of the massive community which it has generated over the years.
 It can be grabbed now only for Windows machines.

 6 – Fotor:

-Our last pick for this list is another online photo editing tool which goes by the name Fotor.
+Our last pick for this list is another online photo editing tool that goes by the name Fotor.
 This service specializes in turning your photographs into materials like collages, cards, cover photos and more.
 It does have the standard editing options, but all your attention will be grabbed by its special features.
 Fotor is one of the most amazing online editing services available right now.
 For those fond of HDR imaging, this site contains its very own High Dynamic Range processing section as well.
 It features apps for Android, iOS as well as Windows Phone platforms, which can all be downloaded for free through the respective app stores.

 We hope you’ve found our compilation of Pixlr alternative options useful for finding what you were looking for.
 Be sure to share this piece with everyone who you think will be interested in it.